hankewyczz/familyTreeViewer/README.md

 # familyTreeViewer
 familyTreeViewer is a simple web-based family tree viewer.
-It takes a [GEDCOM](https://www.familysearch.org/developers/docs/guides/gedcom) file as input, and returns a JavaScript-based site dynamically displaying the family tree and its details.
+It takes a [GEDCOM](https://www.familysearch.org/developers/docs/guides/gedcom) file as input, and returns a JavaScript-based site which dynamically displays the family tree and its details.

 # Usage
-The GEDCOM file is parsed using `makeData.py`, found under `utils`.
+The GEDCOM file is parsed using `main.py`, found under `utils`.
-The default file path is `familyTree.ged` - however, different filenames can be passed using `--file`.
+The default file path of the GEDCOM file is `familyTree.ged` - however, different filenames can be passed using `--file` (or `-f`).

+Example usage: `main.py -f gedcom-files/my-family-tree.ged`

 The Python script generates four JSON files, `structure.json`, `details.json`, `birthdays.json`, and `burials.json`.

-* `structure.json` contains structural data -
-parents, children, spouses, sex, etc.
+* `structure.json` contains structural data - parents, children, spouses, sex, etc.
 * `details.json` contains personal data - life events and pictures
 * `birthdays.json` contains all the birthdays, sorted
 * `burials.json` contains all the burials and their locations, sorted